Hypercubed/Project-Chi/README.md

 * `gulp build`, build into the `dist` directory
 * `gulp dist`, build and run server from `dist` directory
 * `gulp deploy`, build and push to `gh-pages`
+* `gulp dev-electron`, run development server, open in electron
+* `gulp dist-electron`, build and run server from `dist` directory, open in electron
+* `gulp build-electron`, build into the `dist` directory, then build electron app

 ## File Structure